Top Places To Visit in Iceland

 Perfect for short trips, these overviews for visiting a new city are available for download.

 Contrast is the key term here.
 Iceland is an environment of distinct differences.
 The country is known for…well, being a land of ice (and snow).
 Yet, it is one of the most volcanic areas of the world.
 Underneath the country's glaciers are volcanos waiting to blow their tops.
 This battle of elements is why you get hot springs and geothermal water pools in the middle of ice caves and glaciers.
+There are few places in the world where you can take a soak in a hot spring and climb a glacier all in one day.

 Iceland has a reputation for having heaps of waterfalls with names I can't pronounce.
 Seriously, pause while reading this article and see if you can say the names out loud.
 I sound like I have a mouth full of marbles.
 Besides spectacular waterfalls, Iceland is full of other natural wonders, geysers, lava fields, mountains, and coastlines to discover.
 To help you figure out where to visit first, we pulled together a photo tour of the Top Places to Visit in Iceland.